Azure/Enterprise-Scale/docs/wiki/ALZ-Policies-FAQ.md

 Check back here for updates, and be sure to bookmark [What's New](https://aka.ms/alz/whatsnew) to see the latest updates to ALZ.

-To view the current list of GitHub issues related to diagnostic settings, please see [this link](https://github.com/Azure/Enterprise-Scale/labels/Area%3A%20Diagnostic%20Settings).
+To view the current list of GitHub issues related to diagnostic settings, please see [this link](https://github.com/Azure/Enterprise-Scale/labels/Area:%20Diagnostic%20Settings).

+### Azure Monitor Agent (May 2023)

+Similarly, as Microsoft Monitor Agent (MMA) is on a deprecation path, Azure Monitor Agent (AMA) is the recommended replacement.
+AMA is currently in preview, and we are working with the product group to ensure that the policies are updated as soon as possible.
+Some policies are ready, however, the initiative to activate all components is still being worked on.

 ### Sovereign Clouds